buzzcola3/OMV-Navidrome/README.md

 ```

 - Tips:
-- Point `music_directory` at a real shared folder so the first scan succeeds.
+- In the UI pick existing shared folders for both the music library and the Navidrome data set; the CLI can still set `music_directory`/`data_directory` directly if you prefer raw paths.
-- Both `music_directory` and `data_directory` start blank—set them before toggling Enable on.
+- Both directory fields start blank—set them (or their shared folder counterparts) before toggling Enable on.
 - Set `navidrome_version` to something like `0.58.5` if you need to pin; `latest` tracks upstream.
 - Export `NAVIDROME_ARCH=<arch>` before running `/usr/lib/navidrome/fetch-navidrome.sh` when cross-testing.